-DFB-Pokal Final Postponed
+DFB-Pokal final postponed

 "It is unfortunate that this particular game is also expected to take place without a spectator in the stadium, although of course we must first wait for the general official decisions and requirements."

-The DFB said it was still aiming to complete its seasons by June 30.
+The DFB organisers said they were still aiming to complete the seasons by 1 July (AEST).

-The Bundesliga is set to resume on May 9 in Germany, which has seen more than 5,700 deaths due to COVID-19.
+The Bundesliga is set to resume on 9 May in Germany, which has seen more than 5,700 deaths because of COVID-19.